ximplementation/ximplementation/README.md

 	}
 ```

-You have to create a dependency chain for each implementation of `Service` traditionally :
+You have to create one dependency chain for each implementation of `Service` traditionally :

 ```java